carla-simulator/carla/Docs/build_faq.md

     Can't run a script.
     </h5></summary>

-Some scripts have requirements that can be found in the files named __Requirements.txt__ in the same path as the script itself.
-Be sure to get these in order to run the script.
-The majority of them can simply be installed with a `pip install` command.
+Some scripts have requirements.
+These are listed in files named __Requirements.txt__, in the same path as the script itself.
+Be sure to check these in order to run the script.
+The majority of them can be installed with a simple `pip` command.

-Sometimes on Windows, scripts cannot run just using `script_name.py` in their directory.
-Try adding `python script_name.py`.
+Sometimes on Windows, scripts cannot run with just `> script_name.py`.
+Try adding `> python script_name.py`, and make sure to be in the right directory.

   </details>